10 Best Neighborhoods in Austin, TX – These Are the Top Places to Move To

 Live in North ATX and Discover Some of the Best Neighborhoods in Austin for Families

 If you are relocating with your pet and children, you should know that this is one of the best cities in Texas to raise a family, especially its northern communities.
-Here you will find quiet and family-oriented communities, loads of parks, playgrounds, etc.
+Here you will find quiet and family-oriented communities, loads of parks, playgrounds, etc. That’s why as soon as you unpack after the move you should go out and explore.

 Don’t get confused if you notice that some also call this part a “concrete jungle.”
 That is mainly due to the vast number of shopping malls and office buildings that are located in the very north.
 If you go a bit to the south you will find those idyllic streets lined with large trees, single houses, etc.